 Where land use zoning objectives are proposed to be included in the LAP, the planning authority will need to ensure consistency with the provisions for tiered approach to zoning under NPO 72 a-c of the NPF.
-This will require the carrying out of an infrastructure assessment for the town in accordance with Appendix 3 of the NPF and with section 4.5.2 - Settlement Capacity Audit of the Development Plans Guidelines.
+This will require the carrying out of an infrastructure assessment for the town in accordance with Appendix 3 of the NPF and with section 4.5.2, Settlement Capacity Audit, of the Development Plans Guidelines.

 It will be of critical importance to the implementation of the LAP to ensure that all lands zoned for residential and other development are serviced or will be serviceable during the plan period.
-In this regard, the planning authority should take account of the key infrastructural requirements for Nenagh identified in the RSES.
-This will enable the planning authority to meet the growth targets for the plan period through the delivery of Stereame Business Park lands, identified as a strategic employment location in the Development Plan, along with Lisbunny Industrial Park and the former COTY factory, as a key attribute of Nenagh under RSES.
-The Office therefore advises the planning authority to liaise closely and collaborate with the relevant prescribed authorities concerning the delivery of essential services and infrastructure.

-The planning authority will be aware that Irish Water has recently prepared GIS mapping information, in relation to the proximity of zoned lands to water and wastewater networks, as a support tool for local authorities in preparing Residential Zoned Land Tax mapping.
+This will enable the planning authority to meet the growth targets for the plan period through the delivery of strategic lands.
+In this regard, the Office notes that Irish Water has indicated that there is sufficient water supply and wastewater capacity to accommodate the projected growth as set out in the core strategy within the lifetime of the plan.
+The planning authority will be aware that Irish Water have recently prepared GIS mapping information, in relation to the proximity of zoned lands to water and wastewater networks, as a support tool for local authorities in preparing Residential Zoned Land Tax mapping.
 The Office therefore advises the planning authority to utilise the available resources and liaise closely and collaborate with the relevant prescribed authorities concerning the delivery of essential services and infrastructure.